playbenny/benny_manual/docs/installation.md

     Open max, go in options / preferences / jitter preferences and make sure 'graphics engine' is set to glcore.
 (This issue only happens if you've had this max installation on your pc for a long while)

+- (OSX) *I get the following messages in the max console and benny won't open*

+    ```
+    openactions.txt : can't load, error -1
+    benny_engine.maxpat : can't open
+    benny_engine.maxpat : can't open, error 0
+    ```

+    The person who encountered this found that openactions.txt was set to open with text edit, changing it to open with max solved the problem.